Eugène Lavieille: Biography

 His father was a tapestry maker and he was the younger brother of Adrien Lavieille 1818–1862), who became a famous wood-engraver.
 Eugène Lavieille began to work as a decorator painter but was drawn to painting.
 In 1841 he was accepted at the workshop of Corot becoming one of his better, more faithful disciples and later a friend.
 Eugène Lavieille soon devoted himself solely to painting despite financial difficulties and becoming a family man, marrying his first wife in 1847 (she died in 1848 soon after the birth of their son Adrien) and his second in 1852.

 A nature lover, Eugène Lavieile painted outdoors whatever the weather.
 Frequent subjects of his paintings included trees, forests, fields, pools, farms, hamlet streets, riversides, ships on the strand and the flat coasts around Berck and some sites such as the château de Pierrefonds (Oise), or La Ferté-Milon.
 He evoked the quotidian life in the country, peasants in the fields, or conducting droves, cows grazing or crossing a ford, hinds or roe-deers in the woods.
 He painted during winter, or during the night.
-So, he will be considered by somebodies as a painter of the mournful heavens and of the snow, because he had a remarkable talent for expressing the atmosphere of December and January, the spoiled trees, the grey heavens and the so particular lights of that period of the year, – and a painter of the nights, because he reproduced so strikingly their lights.
+So, he will be considered by somebodies as a painter of the mournful heavens and of the snow, because he had a talent for expressing the atmosphere of December and January, the spoiled trees, the grey heavens and the so particular lights of that period of the year, and a painter of the nights, because he reproduced so strikingly their lights.
 However, he painted also the spring time, the flowered trees, the blue and clear heavens with lights clouds.
-In fact, his palette was very large, and very various, evolving during the years, and his paintings can be very luminous.
+In fact, his palette was large, and various, evolving during the years, and his paintings can be very luminous.
 It is also necessary to consider his drawings, with a great quality, a great surety of dashes, realized with a lot of delicacy.